Best Online Master’s Degrees in: Finance

 Graduates who earn an online master’s degree in finance will build a strong foundation in financial analysis, economics, business management, and accounting.
 They will also have developed analytical skills and refined business instincts.
 This skillset prepares them to pursue careers as financial analysts, investment bankers, and personal financial advisors.
 While most finance positions are in the private sector, some government opportunities are also available.

 As working professionals in the industry, they will weigh the risks and rewards of investments and business decisions, as well as ensure that all legal and ethical standards are upheld in regards to a company’s financial decisions and records.
 Despite some industry cutbacks, the job outlook for trained financial professionals is favorable.
 According to the U.S. Bureau of Labor Statistics, 23% job growth is expected for financial analysts from 2010 to 2020.
 This is significantly higher than the 14% growth expected over all occupations.
-In 2010, financial analysts earned a median annual wage of $74,350 and personal financial advisors earned a median of $64,750.
+Financial analysts earned a median annual wage of $74,350 and personal financial advisors earned a median of $64,750.
 However, note that actual starting salaries and job openings can vary based on work experience, level of education, location, and the general economic climate.